crystal-project-inc/crystal-components/README.md

 ### Recommendations

-A display for the bulk of the profile data.
-Which also reveives a title, recommendationList, and optional icon prop.
+A display for the profile content data.
+Which also receives a title, recommendationList, and optional icon prop.

 ```
 <Recommendations